gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

-  * in 1987
+  * introduced in 1987
-  * series of standards for 8-bit character encodings:
+  * a series of standards for 8-bit character encodings:
-    * 15 (+1 abandoned) standards:
+    * 15 parts (+1 part that was abandoned), such as:
+      * ISO/IEC 8859-1 (Latin-1)
+      * ISO/IEC 8859-2 (Latin-2)
+      * ...
-      * e.g., ISO/IEC 8859-1 (Latin-1); ISO/IEC 8859-2 (Latin-2); ISO/IEC 8859-16
+      * ISO/IEC 8859-16
-  * Motivation: most other languages that use Latin alphabets need additional symbols not covered by ASCII
+  * the motivation behind these standards was to accommodate the needs of most other languages that use the Latin alphabet, requiring addition symbols not covered by ASCII
   * 8-bit single-byte coded character sets

 <details>